Soap: Bay Rum Men's Soap

 Good For: All Skin Types

-The rich, creamy, and fragrant lather of this natural soap will be loved by both men and women.
+The rich, creamy, lather has a fresh, clean and spicy scent loved by both men and women.

 How To Use